litestar-org/litestar/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability either create an issue on github or tag "@maintainer" on our discord server
+To report a vulnerability either create an issue on GitHub or tag "@maintainer" on our discord server